SEND choosing and applying for secondary school

 Most children with SEND are educated in mainstream schools, but depending on the complexity of your child’s needs, you may want to consider a specialist placement.

-If your child or young person has an Education, Health and Care Plan, the school named in their or EHC Plan must offer them a place by 15 February in the year that they are due to start secondary school.
+If your child or young person has an EHC plan, the school named in their or EHC plan must offer them a place by 15 February in the year that they are due to start secondary school.

-If you do not apply for a place and an EHC Plan is not issued for your young person following the assessment you may miss out on a place at one of your preferred schools
+If you do not apply for a place and an EHC plan is not issued for your young person following the assessment you may miss out on a place at one of your preferred schools

 Choosing a mainstream school